Zoe0123/Android-Application/README.md

 # Android-Application
-Implemented a game with 3 levels and a scoring system by using Java and Android Studio
+Implemented a game with 3 levels and a scoring system by using Java and Android Studio.

+Cooperated in a team of 5.